Synonyms: Fortasyn Connect

 Status in Select Countries: Marketed

 Souvenaid is a marketed product.
-It is a medical food designed to enhance the formation and function of synapses (Oct 2009 news; de Wilde et al., 2011).
+For sale in Australia and some European countries but not the U.S., Souvenaid is a medical food designed to enhance the formation and function of synapses (Oct 2009 conference news; de Wilde et al., 2011).
 It contains a combination of nutrient precursors and co-factors known to be needed in the synthesis of neuronal membranes.
-Called Fortasyn Connect, this formulation includes docosahexaenoic acid, eicosapentaenoic acid, uridine-5'-mono-phosphate, choline, phospholipids, antioxidants, selenium, and B, C, and E vitamins.
+Called Fortasyn Connect, this formulation includes docosahexaenoic acid, eicosapentaenoic acid, uridine-5'-mono-phosphate, choline, phospholipids, selenium, and B, C, and E vitamins.

 Preclinical data on this formulation, or its components, were reported from more than a dozen studies in various cell-based and animal models.
 For example, components of Fortasyn Connect were reported to increase the brain concentration of synaptic proteins and phospholipids, and to stimulate neurite outgrowth and improve performance on behavioral assays in rats and gerbils (e.g. Wang et al., 2005; Wurtman et al., 2006; Cansev et al., 2008; Holguin et al., 2008).